-For the rest of the story, please follow the jump.
+For most of the official word from Burton, follow the jump. [click to continue…]

 [click to continue…]